Study: MLB nets small gain in diversity hiring, led by women

 “It wasn’t that long ago that a thought about a woman on the field was not in anyone’s consciousness,” Lapchick said.
 “Having 21 women on the field is a dramatic jump.
 I think everyone saw that when the NBA started hiring and interviewing women there was a positive public reaction.
 MLB knew that would be good on the game.”

 The study said one of the sport’s biggest diversity challenge was that the overwhelming portion of majority owners — 39 of 40 — were white.
-The one who is not is Arturo Morales of the Los Angeles Angels.
+The one who is not is Arturo Moreno of the Los Angeles Angels.
 He’s the only Latino majority owner in American professional sports.

 This final grades were calculated slightly differently this year.
 For the first time, the grade included hiring practices for team CEO/presidents and team vice presidents, which hurts MLB’s final score.
 Lapchick said that would be the case for most every American sport.